 Parents who do not permit their children to make mistakes or to figure things out on their own during emerging adulthood may actually be harming them.

 “Parents don’t want their kids to undergo any pain or difficulty.
 They want to remove all obstacles and protect their kids from anything negative,” says Fincham.
 “But you can’t protect kids from that—we will all make mistakes and fail in big and small ways.
-Parents are depriving their kids not only from the ability to manage the feelings associated with failing, but also from learning what to do when the situation arises again so that next time, the student can avoid the same outcome.”
+Parents are depriving their kids from the ability to manage the feelings associated with failing.
+But also they prevent them from learning what to do when the situation arises again so that next time, the student can avoid the same outcome.”

 Dealing with school burnout often leads to more mental health challenges, such as anxiety, depression, or substance abuse, and leads to worse academic outcomes, researchers said.
-Generalized anxiety disorder is one of the most common mental health disorders among college students (affecting around 7% of college students nationwide).
+Generalized anxiety disorder is one of the most common mental health disorders among college students.
+(GAD affects around 7% of college students nationwide).
 Some 39% have been found to be at risk for developing anxiety disorders.

 In their study, researchers used self-reported scores from students about how involved their parents were in their lives, how effective the students were at exercising self-control, and how much they experienced school burnout.
 They controlled for variables, such as gender, race, year in college, family structure, and family income.

 Researchers also investigated whether overparenting from mothers or fathers had different outcomes.

 They found that while emerging adults more frequently experienced overinvolvement from mothers, feelings of academic burnout intensified when fathers were doing the helicoptering.